 Purpose of the Program

 The TTU Early Head Start Program is designed to serve families primarily from the Parkway/Cherry Point neighborhood in Lubbock, Texas.
-The original federal grant funded a program with forty participants in the two Components of the Program, Parents as Teachers – Home Based and Center Based.
+The original federal grant funded a program with forty participants in the two Components of the Program, Partners for a Healthy Baby – Home Based and Center Based.
 Since we opened we have received expansion money and now have 32 Center Based slots and 24 slots for pregnant mothers and Home Based participants for families that live in the Estacado High School attendance area.
 We also serve young parents at Estacado High School and New Directions Program for pregnant teens by providing parent education classes.

 In the two Components of the Program, Early Head Start follows the appropriate standards as set by the: